-UFC training is brutal and dangerous.
+This UFC champion has a grueling regimen of intense exercise, a strict diet...and Excel

 The fight before the fight

 Whittaker weighs around 200 pounds, but he fights in the 185-pound middleweight class.
 That means he needs to lose at least 15 pounds the day prior to his fight.
-The weight cutting process involves some dieting to shed fat, but it mostly uses extreme dehydration to drop weight in the week before the bout.
+The weight-cutting process involves some dieting to shed fat, but it mostly uses extreme dehydration to drop weight in the week before the bout.

 If you're overweight on weigh-in day, even by a fraction of a pound, you're either kicked off the card or stripped of a significant portion of the purse.